Roberto Cueva del Río

 Roberto Cueva del Río (April 28, 1908 – June 24, 1988), born as Rodolfo Roberto De La Cueva Del Río, was a Mexican muralist.
 He was given a number of commissions by Lázaro Cárdenas for works in Michoacan, including Pátzcuaro and Cárdenas's birthplace of Jiquilpan.

 Early life and education

-When he was 6, he and his family moved to Mexico City, where he went to elementary school.
-In 1923 he worked with Ernesto García Cabral who was a political cartoonist for the "Excélsior" newspaper.
+When Roberto Cueva del Río was six, he and his family moved to Mexico City, where he attended elementary school.
+In 1923, he worked with Ernesto García Cabral who was a political cartoonist for the Excélsior newspaper.

-From 1924 to 1928, he attended Escuela Nacional de Bellas Artes de la Universidad Nacional & Academy of San Carlos.
-His teachers were Germán Gedovious, Sóstenes Ortega, Raziel Cabildo.
-The dean Alfonso Pruneda granted a monthly scholarship support ($40), to support his studies in Fine Arts academy.
-With this scholarship and his work selling he became a drawing & painting teacher for some Mexican states, teaching in rural schools as a cultural mission.
+From 1924 to 1928, he attended Escuela Nacional de Bellas Artes de la Universidad Nacional and Academy of San Carlos, where he was taught by Germán Gedovious, Sóstenes Ortega, and Raziel Cabildo.
+The dean Alfonso Pruneda granted a monthly scholarship support of $40 to support his academic studies in fine arts.
+With this scholarship, and money earned from his own work, he became an art teacher in rural schools across some Mexican states.

 Career

-1920s
+Early career (1920s–1930s)

-In 1926 painted his first murals in elementary schools from the Ministry of Public Education of Mexico.

-In 1928 he had his first exposition with drawings and political-cartoons.
+In 1926, Cueva del Río painted his first murals in elementary schools from the Ministry of Public Education of Mexico.
+Two years later, he held his first exposition, featuring drawings and political-cartoons.